ShivamManiMaurya/netflix-clone/README.md

 ### What I learned

 -   Setup firebase
--   Introduction to firebase
+-   Introduction to Firebase
 -   useEffect hook and its different ways
 -   Promises
 -   Optional Chaining
 -   Get familiar with Async/Await
--   Get familiar with overflow css property
+-   Get familiar with overflow CSS property
--   Get familiar with ::-webkit-scrollbar in css
+-   Get familiar with ::-webkit-scrollbar in CSS
--   Get more familiar with transition and transform css property
+-   Get more familiar with transition and transform CSS property
--   Get more familiar with animations in css
+-   Get more familiar with animations in CSS

 ### Continued development

-After this project I want to develop a netflix 2.0 clone in which I want to do development with redux, next-js and want to add more functionalities like authentication, subscription, payment and many more.
+After this project, I want to develop a Netflix 2.0 clone in which I want to do development with redux, and next-js and want to add more functionalities like authentication, subscription, payment, and many more.

 ### Useful resources